WHY INDIVIDUAL TRAINING?

 THE CHOICE OF TRAINING TYPE DEPENDS ON SEVERAL FACTORS:

-– training time – if you come for 1-2 days, it is better to choose individual training in order to make the most of this time.
-If you stay with us all week, your child will definitely have a great time with a group of children!
+– training time – if you come for 1-2 days, it is better to choose individual training in order to take the advantage of most of this time.
+If you stay with us all week, your child is certainly going to have a great time with a group of other children!

-– individual predisposition – each, has a different character and possibilities of focus.
-If the child is an individual, he has a problem with focusing, acclimatizing in a new environment or just afraid… it's a waste of time for the group – let's start with an hour individually.
+– individual predisposition – everyone has a different character and ability to focus.
+If your child is an individualist, has trouble focusing, acclimatising to a new environment or is simply scared… it’s a waste of time in a group training – let’s start with an hour individually.
 We can always change to group classes!

-We approach each individually, so we can always try and choose after the first classes what will be better!
+We take an individual approach to everyone, so we can always try and choose after the first class what works better!

 FOR CHILDREN UNDER 4.5 YEARS